 The medical world a hemorrhoid is described as an enlarged or swollen vein.
 Hemorrhoids are somewhat similar to varicose veins that develop in the legs, except that hemorrhoids tend to be veins based in the rectum.
 These types of veins support and protect the anal canal.
 Discomfort as well as problems occur when these kinds of problematic veins are expanded and tear under pressure.

 Hemorrhoids really are a very common medical problem seen in both men and women, usually over the age of 30, with many struggling with hemorrhoids between the ages of 45 and 65 years old.
 It is estimated that more than a half million people seek treatment for symptomatic hemorrhoids each year in the United States.
 Of this half million hemorrhoid experiences, 10 to 20 percent will need surgical treatment.

 - Most medical professionals blame the development of hemorrhoids on prolonged sitting on the toilet and persistent straining because of constipation.

 - Hemorrhoids are also very common during pregnancy, due to the strain from carrying the excess weight of the infant.

 - You may are afflicted by internal or external hemorrhoids.

-- Generally internal hemorrhoids, which are located higher up in the anal sphincter are not painful, but you will notice bleeding.
+- Generally internal hemorrhoids, which are located higher up in the rectum are not painful, but you will observe bleeding.